 The news media grabbed the results of this single study and blew them out of all proportion to the facts, spawning outrageous headlines like “Diet Soda Causes Diabetes.”
 The truth is, a lot more research is needed to determine the effects of saccharin (and most other artificial sweeteners) on the human microbiome in vivo.
 For now, there’s no compelling evidence to suggest that normal doses of saccharin pose any harm to humans.

 Aside from that, saccharin is nearly non-existent in today’s diet foods and beverages.
 Aspartame and sucralose are found all over the place - but saccharin is only found in Tab and a few other fountain drinks, and in the sweetener Sweet’N Low, where it’s present in tiny amounts.
 In order to match the dose that Suez et al. found to be dangerous for humans, you’d have to drink four cans of Tab, ten packets of Sweet’N Low, or fifty servings of a saccharin-containing fountain drink.
 So on the whole, even saccharine is a pretty low-risk sweetener.

 So, should you be concerned?
 Maybe.
-Generally speaking, the only people who should be worried about artificial sweetener intake are children, pregnant women, nursing mothers, and those prone to seizures, headaches or migraines.
-If you don’t fall into one of those groups, then you probably shouldn’t be worried about opting for diet soda instead of regular soda.
+Generally speaking, the only people who should be worried about artificial sweetener intake are those prone to seizures, headaches or migraines, and even then, it's an unclear risk.
+If you're not prone to those conditions, you probably shouldn’t be worried about opting for diet soda instead of regular soda.

 - Species- and strain-dependent teratogenicity of methanol in rabbits and mice.
 Reprod Toxicol.
 (2011) Sweeting JN, et al.

 - Sucrose compared with artificial sweeteners: different effects on ad libitum food intake and body weight after 10 wk of supplementation in overweight subjects.
 Am J Clin Nutr.
 (2002) Raben A, et al.